Pelvic Floor Therapy

 How can Physical Therapy help with this?

-We have had training in pelvic floor therapy as part of the Myofascial Release training program.
-Our therapists can evaluate the condition of your pelvic floor muscles to determine if they are weak, tight, or in spasm.
+We have had specialized training in pelvic floor physical therapy.
+Our therapists can evaluate the condition of your pelvic floor muscles to determine if they are weak, tight, in spasm or lacking coordination.
 We are happy to share solutions for problems associated with pelvic floor dysfunction and will work with your physician or other health care provider if you would like.